jason-ash/pyesg/README.md

 <details>
   <summary><strong>Choose a mortgage</strong></summary>

-  * Generate 1,000 30-year, monthly scenarios of mortgage rates using the `CoxIngersollRossProcess` model
+  * Generate 1,000 30-year, monthly scenarios of mortgage rates
-  * Calculate the monthly payment for different types of loans under each scenario:
+  * Calculate the monthly payment for different loans under each scenario:
     - 30-year fixed (lock in the rate today for all 30 years)
     - 15-year fixed (lock in the rate today and pay over 15 years)
     - 10-year adjustable-rate (fixed rate for 10 years, then variable rate for 20 years